johannesbottcher/templateConfusion/README.md

 TeX.SX.
 Some *templates* do development and support on gitHub, some may know [cleanthesis](https://github.com/derric/cleanthesis/).
-A few thoughts about maintainership and support (as long with license issues) can be found in [the Deedy Das CV template example](exampleDeedyResume.md).
+A few thoughts about maintainership and support (along with license issues) can be found in [the Deedy Das CV template example](exampleDeedyResume.md).